-How to Split Test your Landing Page Opt-in Forms
+How to Split Test Landing Page Forms

 Landing pages are vital to the success of pay-per-click (PPC) and Facebook ads.
 Rather than sending clickers directly to your website’s home page, landing pages serve as a stop-over, a place where viewers can learn more about your company or a promotion, sign up for an email newsletter or webinar and finally click through to your website.